zryska/Edge-Data-Store-Docs/V1/Administration/LoggingConfiguration.md

 uid: loggingConfiguration
 ---

-# Edge Data Store Logging
+# Edge Data Store logging

-Logging is useful for diagnosing deployment or production issues, so it can set dynamically without restarting the system.
+Logging is used for diagnosing deployment or production issues, and it can be set dynamically without restarting the system.

-## Edge Data Store Logging Configuration
+## Edge Data Store logging configuration

-Edge Data Store and all loaded components provide the ability to configure logging per component.
-An example logging configuration is given below.
+Edge Data Store and all loaded components provide the ability to configure logging at the component level.
+The following is an example logging configuration:

 ```json
 {